KrizKodez/CLIOutputDecoder/README.md

 Optional string representing a .NET Type.
 The function will try to convert the VALUE into this type after it has trimmed.

+* **BLOCK**

+A boolean value to turn on Block-Mode.
+In some cases the EXCERPT patterns are not able to assign data unambiguous to one property, for that you could turn on the Block-Mode.
+In this mode matching data will be assign to this property only.

+* **BLOCKSTART**

+A RegEx to detect the start of the property block.

+* **BLOCKEND**

+A RegEx to detect the end of the property block.

 **THE SECTION KEY**

 A key called SECTION is a reserved key which does not behave exactly the same like arbitrary keys.
 While normal properties are evaluated